dragonflydb/documentation/docs/managing-dragonfly/using-tls.md

 # Using Dragonfly With TLS

-If you deploy Dragonfly over an endpoint that's connected to the internet, you probably need to make sure your data can not leak or be intercepted.
+If you deploy Dragonfly over an endpoint that's connected to the internet, you probably need to protect your data from leaking or being intercepted.
-In order to support that, dragonfly supports serving your data over TLS, an ISO standardized protocol that provides encryption and authentication.
+In order to support that, dragonfly can serve your data over TLS, an ISO standardized protocol that provides encryption and authentication.

 In this tutorial we'll show how easy it is to configure Dragonfly to use TLS!
 To get a valid TLS certificate, we're going to assume that you have a shell open on an Ubuntu server and a DNS address that points to this server.
-This DNS address will then be used to server our database.
+This DNS address will then be used to server our datastore.

 ## Getting a certificate